chromaui/learnstorybook.com/content/intro-to-storybook/react/en/creating-addons.md

 ### Dev kits

-To help you jumpstart the addon development, the Storybook teams has developed some `dev-kits`.
+To help you jumpstart the addon development, the Storybook team has developed some `dev-kits`.

-These packages work like little starter-sets, for you to start developing your own custom addons.
+These packages are starter-kits to help you start building your own addons.
 The addon we've just finished creating is based on one of those starter-sets, more specifically the `addon-parameters` dev-kit.

 You can find this one and others here: